w3c/wot-cg/Tutorials/whatiswot/website/docs/wot/td/introduction.md

 ![consumer-definition](/img/13-Thing-Description/consumer.png)

-Thing Descriptions are written using the JSON-LD format, making it both machine and human-readable.
+Thing Descriptions are written using the JSON-LD format, making it readable by both machines and humans.
 To understand this better, let's take a look at a simple example — a smart coffee machine — and break down the components in its Thing Description:

 ```json
 {